Fun Relict Leopard Frog Facts For Kids | Kidadl

 How many relict leopard frogs are there in the world?

 Only 500 to 1100 adult relict leopard frog species (Rana onca) remain in the world.
-They are an engendered species which is considered near extinct in most of their original habitat.
+They are an engendered species that is considered near extinct in most of their original habitat.
 The populations of these frogs keep decreasing due to loss of habitat, river drainage, destruction of natural springs, water development plans, and non-native animal species.

 Where does the relict leopard frog live?